Setup

 SSO

 Identity Guardian integrates with identity providers (IdPs) simplifying authentication by only requiring users to log in once, and then leveraging single sign-on (SSO) to streamline the process.
 This single login grants users to gain access to multiple applications, eliminating the need to keep track of multiple logins for each app.
-There are 2 types of IdPs supported: Microsoft Entra ID and PingID.
-For authenticating users with SSO, the Microsoft Authenticator and Custom Chrome Tabs are supported to communicate with SSO as the broker.

 See SSO Requirements.